bsach64/booked/README.md

 **Booking Tickets**
 - [x] Do everything as a single tx
 - [x] update update_at while booking ticket
+- [ ] delete from valkey after booking

 **Booking History**
 - [x] Should be as simple as doing a db call